-As summer approaches I’m thinking more about salads, especially hearty ones that make for satisfying meals without involving a hot stove.
+These days I’m thinking more about salads, especially hearty ones that make for satisfying meals without involving a hot stove.
 Salads don’t have to be all about lettuce; in fact, sometimes they don’t need any lettuce at all.
 You just need to be open to the possibilities around you.
 Here’s a quick tutorial by way of the story of how a new salad came to be: Southwest Shaved Cauliflower Salad.
+(This is an update of a post originally published in 2013.)

 When I was at the market last weekend the cauliflower jumped right out at me, perfectly white and unblemished.
 I didn’t know what I was going to do with it, but I had to have one.
 Then I wheeled past some Brussels sprouts, which put me in mind of the spruitjes salad I made last fall.
 The idea of a cauliflower salad with delicate green accents from the sprouts began to form.
 A fat bunch of saucy radishes caught my eye next, and in the cart they went.
 White, green, red … how about some orange to brighten the salad up even further?
 And so I got some carrots too.